-DraftingA will must be either signed by and completely in the handwriting of the testator or be written for the testator and signed by two or more witnesses.
+DraftingA will must be either signed by and completely in the handwriting of the testator or be written for the testator and signed by 2 or more witnesses.
 Sec.
 91-5-1.

 BeneficiariesA beneficiary includes, in the case of a decedent's estate, an heir, legatee and devisee and, in the case of a trust, an income beneficiary and a remainder beneficiary.

 ModificationsA will or a portion of a will may be revoked by destruction, cancelation or obliteration same or by the creation of a subsequent will, codicil, or declaration, made in writing.
 Sec.
 91-5-3.

 Any will that was made when the testator had no living child and if that child is not provided for by some other means, will have no effect during the life of any such after-born child and shall be void unless the child die without having been married, or without leaving issue capable of inheriting, and before he or she has attained the age of 21.
 If this situation arises, the property will pass through intestacy.
 Sec.
 91-5-3.

 Naming of ExecutorThe executor named in the will is entitled to letters of testamentary.
 To be qualified to receive letters, the named executor must not be under the age of 18, not be of unsound mind or convicted of a felony.
 Sec.
 91-7-35.

 If the decedent's will fails to name an executor or the named executor is disqualified, the court will grant letters of administration to any relative who applies with preference given to the surviving spouse and then others entitled to distribution if not disqualified.
 Or the court may select a stranger, a trust company or a national bank.
 If such person does not apply for administration within 30 days from the death of an intestate, the court may grant administration to a creditor or to any other suitable person.
 Sec.
 91-7-63.